MichaelMKKelly/ESPHome-Config-for-localbytes-plug-pm/README.md

 ### WebUI for direct control via browser
 This is not currently able to be implemented due to limitations of the hardware, The firmware becomes too big.
 This may in theory be possible if I drop IPv6 Support but on balance I believe that IPv6 is more useful.

-### Button's to flash to alternate firmwares directly.
+### Actions to flash to alternate firmwares directly.
-Due to memory limits this is hard to implement in a stable manner.
+Due to hardware limits this is something that is currently hard to implement.

 ## Install Instructions
 ### From a Plug running ESPHome Already